 If you select accounts in the view Account statements and click on Print, you have the print to export the newest account statements or the statements of a specific period of the selected accounts.

 If you select transactions in the view Transactions, you can print them as an overview using the context menu item Print transaction overview.
 Under preferences Account information - Print settings you can set that the transactions are grouped by accounts.

 New permissions in the user administration (assignment of roles)

-There are a number of new permissions in the user administration, such as User is authorized to record payments, User is authorized to sign orders in the DS od User is authorized to view account statements.
+There are a number of new permissions in the user administration, such as User is authorized to record payments, User is authorized to sign orders in the EDS or User is authorized to view account statements.
 If these permissions are revoked from a user, he cannot see any data in the belonging views and cannot start any actions connected with them.
 In addition, he cannot make any changes to the corresponding preferences and bank properties.
-This way, it is now possible to assign certain roles to employees in a multi-user installation, such as Payment typist or DS signatory.
+This way, it is now possible to assign certain roles to employees in a multi-user installation, such as Payment typist or EDS signatory.

 SEPA instant payments with time

 When recording SEPA instant payments (SCT inst), you can now optionally specify the time, at which the payment shall be executed.
 If the time has been set, the payments are saved in the format pain.001.001.08, which is intended for this purpose, and sent to the bank.